Bastien-Antigravity/distributed-config/README.md

 `distributed-config` provides a unified interface for loading, validating, and synchronizing configuration across different environments.
 It supports local files, environment variables, and remote configuration servers.

+## Configuration Loading Process

+The library uses a layered approach to build the final configuration:

+1.  **Code Defaults**: The application initializes with a hardcoded set of "safe" defaults (defined in `src/core/defaults.go`).
+This ensures the application can always start, even without a config file.
+2.  **File Overrides**: It looks for a YAML file named after the executable (e.g., `config-cli.yaml` or `default.yaml` in specific modes).
+Values found in this file **overwrite** the defaults.
+This allows you to specify *only* the changes you need (e.g., just the DB password) rather than a full config file.
+3.  **Environment Variables**: Values in the YAML file can use `${VAR_NAME}` syntax.
+These are expanded using the system's environment variables at runtime.
+4.  **Remote Sync** (Profile Dependent): Finally, if the selected profile supports it (like `production`), the library connects to the Config Server to fetch the latest "MemConfig" updates.

 ## Features

 - **Multi-Profile Strategy**: Built-in support for `production`, `preprod`, `test`, and `standalone` environments.